PauseAI/pauseai-website/src/posts/local-organizing.md

 Flyering involves handing out flyers to passersby with more information about PauseAI and how to get involved.
 Tabling is similar, but you have a more visible presence (plus, you get to sit down).

 This is an effective way to recruit volunteers because you get to talk to potentially dozens of people in a few hours.
-For more information on how to make these efforts go well, please read PauseAI’s flyering guide.
+For more information on how to make these efforts go well, please read our [flyering guide](/flyering-guide).

 Remember to tailor your message to your local group.
 Make sure your flyers include information on upcoming events and how local volunteers can get involved.